 Chapter1: If only...

 If only I had known what I was getting myself into.
 If only I hadn't been so naïve.
-If only I hadn't listened to him, to this deep baritone that had been telling me to trust him.
+If only I hadn't listened to him, to this deep baritone telling me to trust him.
 If only I hadn't gotten into the car.

 Now I was sitting here on a cold metal table, alien fingers probing and examining a body that wasn't mine.
-A cage.
-That was what I was living in.
+A cage, I was living in one.
 A big, cold cage, with only one single exit: death.
 I closed my optics and sobbed.
 The fingers stopped.

 "What's the matter, kid?" the voice of my friend, my only friend, inquired.
 I shook my head, looking down.

 "It's nothing."
 That wasn't true.
 It was everything.
 I knew it.
 He knew it, but said nothing.
 He squeezed my shoulder lightly, resuming his work.
 I thought back.
 Back to a time when I had admired those warriors of metal, had looked up to them, had believed them.
 Those times, short and blissful as they had been, were gone.
 Forever.

 "Joelle Dahl?"
 I turned around, shocked.
 This wasn't possible.
 I had heard about him.
 Seen him in comics, cartoons, movies.
 But this was real.
 I couldn't believe it.
 There he was, Optimus Prime, leader of the Autobots, kneeling in front of my school, calling my name.
-Not even in my wildest dreams had I imagined that this creature, this god would ever come into my life, but there he was right in front of me.
+Not even in my wildest dreams had I imagined that this creature, this part of, well, mainstream entertainment would come into my life, but there he was right in front of me.

 "Come on, Joelle!
 We gotta get out of here!"
 She screamed at me.
 I didn't listen.
 All of my attention belonged to the giant red, blue and silver robot in front of me.

-"Joelle Dahl, you're in great danger.
-I don't have time to explain now.
+"Joelle Dahl, you are in great danger.
+There is no time to explain now.
 Please come with me." he said, that beautiful deep voice lulling me into some kind of trance.
-The next words were the ones that I should never have listened to.
+The next words were the ones that I should have never believed.

-"Do you have her?" he asked his leader, gazing into his hand curiously and scanning the 'puny fleshling'.
+"Got her?" he asked his leader, gazing into his hand curiously and scanning me.

 "Yes.
 Hold them back a little longer, then retreat."
 The other robot nodded.

-The soft leather seats were warm, somewhat snuggling into the curves of my body, holding me in place securely and comfortably while Optimus' motor was purring like a kitten, pushing his huge, transformed body forward untiringly.
+The soft leather seats were warm, somewhat snuggling into the curves of my body, holding me in place securely and comfortably while Optimus' motor was roaring, pushing his huge, transformed body forward at top speed untiringly.
 He had told me where we were going: their base.
-We had been driving for over an hour now, the other Transformers who I had seen fighting at my school were following closely, a few others had even joined the convoy on the way.
+We had been driving for over an hour now, the other Transformers I had seen fighting at my school were following closely, a few others had even joined the convoy on the way.
 I looked to my left, where a holographic, tall man with a short brown beard was sitting in the drivers' seat, pretending to steer the vehicle.
 I cleared my throat.
 I wanted some answers and I wanted them now.

-"Pretty much everything, yes.
+"Mostly, yes.
 Cybertron, the war, a lot of the Cybertronians involved, Autobots and Decepticons, good versus evil.
-There are some things that the humans don't know about us, and some things that they just dreamed up about us, but still."
+There are some things that the humans don't know about us, and some things that they just dreamed up, but still."
 I shook my head.
 This was crazy.

 "But what do I have to do with this?
 I mean, I'm just an ordinary human.
 I'm not a military person, I don't know about any top secret stuff...
 I can't be of any importance to you, can I?"

-"Tell me, miss Dahl, did you ever break a bone?
-Did you ever lay in bed with some kind of illness?
+"Tell me, miss Dahl, in the past years, did you ever break a bone?
+Did you ever fall sick?
 Did it ever occur that you were not 100% healthy?"
 I looked at my lap, thinking.